samhstn/codewars/sudokusolver/README.md

-Use the function that checks if the sudoku is completed outputting boolean values
+Use sudoku checker function to check if the sudoku is completed outputting boolean values, this should be incorporated as a while loop for the sudoku solver function

-The other functions to create to input values into the sudoku are as follows:
+Separate functions needed for sudokuSolver function:

+* Write pencil marks (posNums)

+* Single number in box found by defNums

-* Single position in box
+* Single number in box found by posNums

-* Single position in row
+* Single position in row found by both defNums

-* Single position in column
+* Single position in column found by both defNums and posNums

-* Single candidate for a square

-* Write pencil marks

-* Implement pencil marks

 * Techniques to cancel out pencil marks